Marlon Fossey

-Marlon Joseph Fossey (born November 9, 1998) is an American professional soccer player who plays as a right-back for Belgian First Division A club Standard Liège.
+Marlon Joseph Fossey (born November 9, 1998) is an American professional soccer player who plays as a right-back for Belgian Pro League club Standard Liège and the United States national team.

 Early and personal life

 Born in Los Angeles, California, Fossey moved to his mother's birthplace, the island of Jersey, with his family at age 4.
 At age 11, he moved to England.
-As a result, he holds dual American and British citizenships.
+As a result, he holds both American and British citizenships.

 Club career

 Fossey began his youth career with Fulham at the age of 11 after being spotted by a club scout while playing in a youth tournament in Jersey, however his youth career was marred by injury.
 He moved on loan to Shrewsbury Town in August 2020.
 He made his debut for The Shrews on September 4, coming on as an 81st minute substitution for Donald Love in a 4–3 away defeat at Middlesbrough in the EFL Cup.
-On December 29, 2020 it was announced that his loan deal had ended.
+On December 29, 2020, it was announced that his loan deal had ended.

 He signed a new two-year contract with Fulham in June 2021.
 On January 3, 2022, Fossey joined Bolton Wanderers on loan for the remainder of the 2021–22 season.
 He turned down an offer from Inter Miami, preferring to sign for Bolton on loan instead.
 On March 18 it was confirmed that Fossey had returned to Fulham after a torn meniscus in his left knee, that he suffered the previous weekend against Plymouth Argyle, had ended his season.

 In September 2022 he signed for Belgian club Standard Liège.

 International career

 Fossey has represented the United States at under-20 youth level.
-He also holds UK citizenship.
+He received his first call up to the senior United States national team to prepare for the 2019 CONCACAF Gold Cup.

+Fossey made his debut for the senior team on September 10, 2024 in a friendly against New Zealand at the TQL Stadium.
+He played the whole game in a 1–1 draw.